getstarstruck/scayler.sandbox/README.md

-# Getting Started ⚡️ Bolt for JavaScript
-> Slack app example from 📚 [Getting started with Bolt for JavaScript tutorial][1]
+# Sandbox App to getting started with ⚡️ Bolt for JavaScript

 ## Overview